-The church continues to make progress under the leadership of the following persons: Rev. Dave Spence who succeeded Rev. Dr. Collin Cowan; Rev. Dr. Derik Davidson, interim Pastor; and presently Rev. Norman Francis; and Rev. Dr. Derik Davidson is once again our interim Pastor.
+The church continues to make progress under the leadership of the following persons: Rev. Dave Spence who succeeded Rev. Dr. Collin Cowan; Rev. Dr. Derik Davidson, interim Pastor; Rev. Norman Francis; and Rev. Dr. Derik Davidson is once again our interim Pastor.

 As we reflect on the early beginning of the church, we can truly say that from "little acorns mighty oaks do grow".